Navy Basic Training: Everything You Need to Know

 Family Resources

-How To Contact Someone During Basic Training
+How to Contact Someone During Basic Training

-When a recruit arrives on day one, personal items, such as cell phones, are taken away and stored locally.
-That means you will not be able to contact your recruit via their mobile device.
-You can, however, send your recruit a letter to the address that corresponds to the correct ship, which can be found here.
-The mailing address should look like this: SR LAST NAME, FIRST NAME, MI SHIP XXX DIV XXX RECRUIT TRAINING COMMAND XXXXXXXXXXXXXXXXXXXXXXX GREAT LAKES IL 60088-XXXXIf there is an emergency
+You can also send your recruit a letter to the address that corresponds to the correct ship, which can be found here.
+The mailing address should look like this: SR LAST NAME, FIRST NAME, MI SHIP XXX DIV XXX RECRUIT TRAINING COMMAND XXXXXXXXXXXXXXXXXXXXXXX GREAT LAKES IL 60088-XXXX

-and you must contact your recruit immediately, there are avenues for you to do so.
+If there is an emergency and you must contact your recruit immediately, there are avenues for you to do so.
 You will have to get in touch with the American Red Cross, as they can quickly send communication of emergency events to anywhere in the world, including ships.
-To make sure your message is sent promptly and correctly, you’ll need to provide the following information about the recruit when you call the Red Cross:- Their full name
+To make sure your message is sent promptly and correctly, you’ll need to provide the following information about the recruit when you call the Red Cross:

 - Their rank